 This interaction could have a potential benefit for people with type 2 diabetes.

-In addition, Lockyer said, there’s evidence that resistant starch may improve gut health and reduce post-meal hunger by stimulating the release of gut hormones that suppress appetite.
+Resistant starch may improve gut health and reduce post-meal hunger by stimulating the release of gut hormones that suppress appetite.

 Regular consumption of foods high in resistant starch, along with plenty of fruits, vegetables, and nuts, can improve health.